Skip to content

 January Garden Checklist For Planning, Seed Orders, And First Indoor Starts

-Kristian Angelov2 years ago3 weeks ago30 mins
+Kristian Angelov2 years ago1 month ago30 mins

 Updated April 23, 2026 A January garden checklist is less about doing more and more about lining spring up before it gets loud.
 The bed is frozen, the hose is stiff, and seed catalogs keep whispering that everything should be started now.
 That is how gardeners end up with leggy tomatoes in February, missing onion…